MadeiraAlexandre/MadeiraAlexandre/README.md

 - I'm also a gamer with a deep love for PlayStation Studios titles, so you can find me on PSN at MadeiraAlex.

 ## Work with Me
-I'm available for hiring or collaboration, and you can contact me at [contact@alexandremadeira.dev](mailto: contact@alexandremadeira.dev).
+I'm available for hiring or collaboration, and you can contact me at <a href = "mailto: contact@alexandremadeira.dev"> contact@alexandremadeira.dev</a>.
 Let's build something great together!